Students from abroad

 STUDENT VISA HOLDERS

-If you are applying for a Student Visa and coming to the UK from overseas for 6 months or longer, you will be required to pay an immigration health surcharge as part of their visa application fee.
-Student Visa dependants will also be required to pay the surcharge.
-The immigration health charge is in addition to the visa application fee.
+If you are applying for a Student Visa and coming to the UK from overseas for 6 months or longer, you will be required to pay an immigration health surcharge as part of your Student Visa application.
+If you have any dependants on your visa, they will also be required to pay the surcharge. https://www.gov.uk/student-visa/family-members

 The immigration health surcharge will entitle Student Visa holders to access NHS care in the UK at no additional cost in the same way as a permanent UK resident.
 This includes at the Doctor's surgery (known as General Practitioner or GP), a Healthcare Centre or in a hospital.
 You may need to pay for dental and optical treatment as well as medicine prescribed by the doctor and collected from a pharmacy.
 There are also exceptions for particularly expensive discretionary treatments.
 If your visa application is not successful, you will automatically be refunded the immigration health surcharge (but not the visa application fee).
 The surcharge will not be partially refunded if you depart the UK earlier than the expiry of your visa.
 The surcharge is also not refunded if you do not use the NHS during your time in the UK.